Installing ScriptX on client PCs

 ScriptX is deployed as a client-side IE add‑on, instantiated and scripted as an <OBJECT> element.
 Download and installation is a one-time client-side event and is handled automatically by the standard Internet Explorer Component Download technology.

 The ScriptX binaries can either be installed remotely via smsx.cab, or pre-installed locally via ScriptX.msi.
-Both of these digitally signed packages can be found in the freely-available Developer Resource kit with both packages updated upon each new version release.
+Both of these digitally signed packages can be found on the Developer Downloads page, with both packages updated upon each new version release.

 Choosing the right version of ScriptX